-The faculty teaching Social Science Breadth courses will promote the following student learning outcomes with their pedagogy:
+The faculty teaching Social Science Discover courses will promote the following student learning outcomes with their pedagogy:

-The Breadth Dimension of the Austin College curriculum requires two approved courses from different disciplines in the social sciences.
+The Discover Requirement of the Austin College curriculum requires two approved courses from different disciplines in the social sciences.
 Approved courses will foster student understanding of individual and group behavior in different social and institutional settings.
 Social science courses also emphasize effective written, oral, and methodological skills.

 Requirement: Two courses must be from two different disciplines (e.g., PSY and ECO).